Does Firefox use less RAM than Chrome?

-Yes, when many tabs stay fully loaded.
+Yes, when many tabs stay fully loaded in this macOS M4 Pro test.
 In our May 2026 benchmark, Firefox used less RAM than Chrome at 30 tabs and 50 tabs.
-Chrome used less RAM at idle, and the 10-tab result was close, so light browsing is effectively a tie.
+Chrome used less RAM at idle, and the 10-tab result was close enough to call light browsing a tie.

 Why this question keeps coming back

-"Firefox uses less RAM than Chrome" has been folk wisdom for over a decade.
-Some of it is true.
-Much of it is outdated.
-The 2026 reality is closer to "it depends on your workload than either camp will admit".
+"Firefox uses less RAM than Chrome" has been browser folklore for over a decade.
+Some of it still holds.
+Some of it has aged badly.
+In 2026, the honest answer is closer to "it depends on your workload" than either camp tends to admit.

 Test scenarios and what matters

-Raw numbers without context are useless.
+Raw numbers without context do not help much.
 Four scenarios cover most real use:

 - Idle.
 Browser open, one blank tab, nothing loaded.
 Baseline overhead.